bytefish/libfacerec/README.md

 # Issues and Feature Requests

-This project now open for bug reports and feature requests.
-Please note: the bug tracker is not the right place to ask for implementation details or pose questions on algorithmic theory, such questions be closed.
+This project is now open for bug reports and feature requests.

 # Tutorial